t27duck/mallard/README.md

 ### Mallard is a self-hosted, no-nonsense, straight-forward RSS reader.

-It's a sinatra application can run on a VPS or Heroku.
+It's a sinatra application can run on any Unix-based server.

 ## Requirements

-The app is configured to run on Ruby 2.2, however it should work fine on Ruby 2.0 and 2.1.
-Just modify the Gemfile.
-The `bundler` gem is also required.
+The app should run fine on Ruby 2.0, 2.1, and 2.2.
+The `bundler` gem is also required to install depedancies.

 You will also need PostgreSQL to store the feed and entry information.